 With the help of CBT techniques, we learn to pay greater attention to the thoughts that come into our heads.
 We learn to see them for what they are: thoughts, not facts.
-With training from a therapist or CBT coach we become much more aware of the thoughts that resonate with us and with which we identify.
+With training from a therapist we become much more aware of the thoughts that resonate with us and with which we identify.
 We learn that we can pick and choose.

 Consciously choosing thoughts

 Where CBT is particularly helpful, is that it doesn’t focus exclusively on thinking.
 We also bring emotions and behaviour into the equation.
 We choose our emotions and our behaviour as much as we choose our thoughts.
-Going back to the analogy of learning how to behave as part of a theatre audience.
-When you take your seat before the opening of a play, you know how you’re expected to behave.
-You have been trained in this role.
-So we see that even if it’s just for short amounts of time, it’s completely possible to train thoughts, emotions and behaviour.

 New way of thinking

-I’m not underplaying that it can be an incredibly hard skill to master our thoughts, behaviours and emotions, particularly if this active process represents a new way of thinking.
+It can be an incredibly hard skill to master our thoughts, behaviours and emotions, particularly if this active process represents a new way of thinking.